S-500 missile system: Operational history

 The first S-500 prototype went on combat duty in Moscow on 13 October 2021.
 However, it did not yet meet the full set of requirements specified by its operator, the 1st Special Purpose Air and Missile Defense Army.
 In June 2024, Ukraine claimed the S-500 had been deployed to the Crimean peninsula to defend the Kerch Bridge.
 In its operational debut in Ukraine, the S-500 allegedly proved unsuccessful in defending against Ukrainian launched MGM-140 ATACMS missiles.

 Design

 The S-500 is designed for intercepting and destroying ballistic missiles, as well as hypersonic cruise missiles and aircraft.
 With a planned range of 600 km for anti-ballistic missile (ABM) and 500 km for air defense, the S-500 was envisaged to be able to detect and simultaneously engage up to 10 ballistic hypersonic targets flying at up to a maximum of 7 km/s.
 The altitude of a target engaged is claimed to be as high as 180–200 km.
 However, as of 2023, the S-500's ability to intercept hypersonic missiles had not yet been tested.
-Other targets it has been announced to defend against include unmanned aerial vehicles, low Earth orbit satellites, space weapons launched from hypersonic aircraft, and hypersonic orbital platforms.
+Other targets it has been announced to defend against include unmanned aerial vehicles, LEO satellites, space weapons launched from hypersonic aircraft, and hypersonic orbital platforms.
 It is to have a response time of less than 4 seconds (compared to the S-400's of less than 10).